 § 22-2.
 Municipal Police Cooperative Agreement.

-The Borough of South Greensburg hereby adopts the agreement which provides a framework for intergovernmental police cooperation with various signatory municipalities under the terms of which police officers of each such municipality shall be and are granted the authority to officially act as police officers in any other signatory municipality, subject to the terms and conditions of the agreements, copies of which are attached hereto, made a part hereof and marked Exhibits A and
+The Borough of South Greensburg hereby adopts the agreement which provides a framework for intergovernmental police cooperation with various signatory municipalities under the terms of which police officers of each such municipality shall be and are granted the authority to officially act as police officers in any other signatory municipality, subject to the terms and conditions of the agreements, copies of which are attached hereto, made a part hereof and marked Exhibits A and B.

 § 22-3.
 Duration of agreements.